Isaác Brizuela

-Isaác Brizuela Muñoz ([iˈsa(a)k βɾiˈswela]; born 28 August 1990), is a professional footballer who plays as a winger for Liga MX club Guadalajara.
-Born in the United States, he represented the Mexico national team.
+Isaác Brizuela Muñoz ([iˈsa(a)k βɾiˈswela]; born 28 August 1990), also known as El Conejo, is a professional footballer who plays as a winger for Liga MX club Guadalajara.
+Born in the United States, he played for the Mexico national team.

+Early life

-Brizuela was born in the United States to Mexican parents who worked in California at the time.
-His family returned to their hometown of Lagos de Moreno, Jalisco, when he was two years old.
-He began playing football in his town until he was scouted to play for Toluca's youth squad in Guadalajara.
-Brizuela was promoted to the club's first-team squad in 2009 after good performances with the club's farm team, Atlético Mexiquense, from the second division.
-He also had a brief loan-spell with Atlas in 2013.
+Brizuela was born in the United States to Mexican parents who were working in California at the time.
+When he was two years old, his family returned to their hometown of Lagos de Moreno, in the state of Jalisco.
+It was while playing football there that he was scouted by Toluca.
+In June 2009, he was promoted to the senior squad following impressive performances with the club's reserve team, Atlético Mexiquense.

 Club career

-Toluca

-Brizuela debuted with Toluca on 26 July 2009 in the 2009 Apertura against Guadalajara.
-He won the 2010 Bicentenario tournament with Toluca, his first professional championship.
-In January 2013 Brizuela was loaned to Atlas for six months in order to get more playing time.
-His successful campaign at Atlas, where he was crucial for the team finishing the 2013 Clausura in third place, entering the quarterfinals and avoiding relegation, prompted Toluca coach José Cardozo to include him in the club's squad once again.
+Brizuela made his professional debut with Toluca on 26 July 2009, in a league match against Guadalajara.
+The following year, he won his first professional title, the 2010 Bicentenario.
+In January 2013, Brizuela was loaned to Atlas for a period of six months.
+After his time at Atlas, José Cardozo brought him back to Toluca, where he became a regular starter.

+In December 2014, Guadalajara reached an agreement with Toluca to sign Brizuela.
+Between 2015 and 2018, Brizuela won five titles with Guadalajara, including the Clausura 2017 title and the 2018 CONCACAF Champions League trophy.